 Ryan Hartman is President and CEO of Insitu Inc., a Boeing Company, a $450 million company, where he provides corporate leadership and strategic guidance, and holds responsibility for the organization’s overall execution of its business plan and investments.
 He also serves on the Board of Directors for The Next Door, a not-for-profit organization focused on families and children in need, and is president of the National Industrial Defense Association – Pacific Northwest Chapter.

 Ryan received a BS and an MS at Embry-Riddle Aeronautical University, with further study in aerospace engineering at Arizona State University.
-Ryan and his wife, Stephanie, have a son with Down syndrome.
+Ryan and his wife, Stephanie, have a son with Ds.

 Hector Guinness, London, UK